xingyif/scalabridge/organize-a-workshop/promote-workshop.md

 ## :date: Create Event
 It is recommended that you choose one of the following platforms.
-You CAN create the event on multiple platforms, however, it will be difficult to have an accurate headcount because you might have duplicated sign-ups from the same student.
+You CAN create the event on multiple platforms, however, it will be difficult to have an accurate headcount because you might have duplicate signups from the same student.

 1. Meetup